HearstAT/cfn_jenkins/README.md

     -   SSLCertificateARN; See the [SSL Setup](#ssl-setup) Section
 -   Redeploy/Existing Install Configuration
     -   ExistingBucketName; See [Restore/Backup Options](#restorebackup-options) Section for more info
+    -   RestoreBackup; See [Restore/Backup Options](#restorebackup-options) Section for more info
+    -   GHAdminCreds; Enter you Github Username and [Personal Access Token](https://github.com/settings/tokens) in this format `ghuser:token`
+        -   See [Restore/Backup Options](#restorebackup-options) Section for more info
+    -   AdditionalBucket; Add access to another S3 bucket via IAM Profile
 -   Jenkins Configuration
     -   MasterInstanceType; Select Instance Size for Jenkins Master (only has a single executor for small backup  jobs)
     -   JenkinsSubdomain; Choose subdomain to create in